Using GraphQL RPC

 Find transaction balance changes

 Find the balance changes of all the transactions where a given address called a staking-related function.
-Useful when you want to get your staking or unstaking history.
+This might be useful when you want to get your staking or unstaking history.

 query ($address: SuiAddress!) {